Nestradama/wallpaper_changer/README.md

 - If API allows, restrictions on tag (To avoid unwanted content, such as Cyberpunk 2077 when you want to have Cyberpunk Aesthetic) ***(High Priority)***
 - Add a way to delete older wallpapers files (User Selection, on new, on amount, on time) ***(High Priority)***
-- Workaround NASA using GIF sometimes *
-- Add a setting button on subsequent `main.py` runs to edit API key(s), source or any other settings
 - Add other sources *(If you have requests for sources, contact me)*
 - Make the script run on a timer in the background (User selection, can be a one time run or a background run) maybe as a service, maybe as a script *(Maybe user selection as well?)*
 - Make the wallpaper change start as soon as the setup is saved *(Low priority)*